harveyt/harveyt.github.io/_drafts/tools-of-the-trade.markdown

 So, my final choice back in late 2013 was to buy another Apple [MacBook Pro].

-A long time ago (back in the 1990's and 2000's) I'd used Dell or IBM/Lenovo laptops and these were great, but back in 2007 my then four year old laptop's screen died, and I wondered what all this fuss was about Apple products, so went into a store and tried their laptops out.
+A long time ago (back in the 1990's and 2000's) I'd used Dell or IBM/Lenovo laptops and these were great.
+Back in 2007 my (then four years old) laptop's screen died, and I wondered what all the fuss was about Apple products.
+Went to their local (then much quieter) Apple Store and tried their laptops out.

 I was instantly impressed; easy to use, well built, nice user interface, but there's the Unix Terminal under the hood.
 Nerdy meets Pretty and has little happy baby laptops.